thomasvrussell/sfft/README.rst

 sfft has the following three backends to perform the image subtraction.

-.. [#] ``NumPy backend``: sfft will totally run on the CPU devices.
+.. [``NumPy backend``] sfft will totally run on the CPU devices.
 No other dependencies are required for this backend.
-.. [#] ``PyCUDA backend``: The core functions of sfft are written in `PyCUDA <https://github.com/inducer/pycuda>`_ and `Scikit-Cuda <https://github.com/lebedov/scikit-cuda>`_.
+.. [``PyCUDA backend``] The core functions of sfft are written in `PyCUDA <https://github.com/inducer/pycuda>`_ and `Scikit-Cuda <https://github.com/lebedov/scikit-cuda>`_.
 Users need to install PyCUDA and Scikit-Cuda according to their CUDA version to enable this backend.
 Note this backend require GPU device(s) with double-precision support.
-.. [#] ``CuPy backend``: The core functions of sfft are written in `CuPy <https://github.com/cupy/cupy>`_.
+.. [``CuPy backend``] The core functions of sfft are written in `CuPy <https://github.com/cupy/cupy>`_.
 Users need to install CuPy according to their CUDA version to enable this backend.
 Note this backend require GPU device(s) with double-precision support.

 For example, you may enable the GPU backends (i.e., PyCUDA backend and CuPy backend) for CUDA 10.1 via: ::